Celina-love-sweet/FakeSV-VLM/README.md

 Due to copyright reasons, we are unable to provide the original datasets.
 You can download them from the following links:

-### FakeSV
+### 1.1 FakeSV

 - **Description**: A multimodal benchmark for fake news detection on short video platforms.
 - **Access**: [ICTMCG/FakeSV](https://github.com/ICTMCG/FakeSV)
   📄 *FakeSV: A Multimodal Benchmark with Rich Social Context for Fake News Detection on Short Video Platforms*, AAAI 2023.

-### FakeTT
+### 1.2 FakeTT

 - **Description**: A dataset for fake news detection from the perspective of creative manipulation.
 - **Access**: [ICTMCG/FakingRecipe](https://github.com/ICTMCG/FakingRecipe)
   📄 *FakingRecipe: Detecting Fake News on Short Video Platforms from the Perspective of Creative Process*, ACM MM 2024.

-After downloading the datasets, please organize them according to the format described in the paper and required by the ms-swift framework.
-Please refer to the official manual for specific formatting and placement instructions.
-An example is as follows: we assume that the storage path of one video is FakeVLM/FakeTT/video.
-Based on the description and event in the original dataset, we can obtain the corresponding JSONL file:
+### 1.3
 After downloading the datasets, please organize them according to the format described in the paper and required by the ms-swift framework.
 Please refer to the official manual for specific formatting and placement instructions.

-An example is as follows: we assume that the storage path of one video is `FakeVLM/FakeTT/video`.
+An example is as follows: we assume that the storage path of one video is `FakeSV_VLM/FakeTT/video`.
 Based on the description and event in the original dataset, we can obtain the corresponding JSONL file:

 ```json
 {